-Paracusia II. tethers begins immediately after the first movement, during which the character continues to hear violent echos, imitating their actions, emerge from all around them.
-Throughout this movement the character begins to struggle more intensely against the multitude of voices spiraling around them, as the tethers connecting them to reality begin to snap.
+Paracusia II. tethers begins immediately after the first piece, during which the character continues to hear violent echos, imitating their actions, emerge from all around them.
+Throughout this installment, the character begins to struggle more intensely against the multitude of voices spiraling around them, as the tethers connecting them to reality begin to snap.

 Paracusia II. tethers was premiered by Justin Massey at the Banff Centre for Arts and Creativity (June 21, 2018).

 The linked concepts of memory and perception have become an integral inspirational source for many of my recent projects.
 From an early age, I have seen how mental illness, PTSD, trauma, and dementia have affected family members and friends closest to me.
 These experiences have inspired my growing interest in exploring the less tangible aspects of our humanity, like memory and responses to trauma.
 I am interested in understanding the ways in which music and the arts, from a visual and auditory perspective, are linked with the memory process.